GREAT CHOCOLATE REQUIRES GREAT CACAO BEANS. THE MOST CRITICAL STEPS HAPPEN WHERE THE BEANS ARE GROWN:

 After fermentation, the beans are thoroughly dried, usually in the sun.

-NEXT, THE BEANS TRAVEL TO ME, FOR:
+NEXT, THE BEANS TRAVEL TO THE FACTORY, FOR:

 After sorting, the beans are roasted.
 Roasting is essential for developing the chocolate's flavor, removing some of the acids produced during fermentation, and making the beans safe to eat.